AguaClara/UASB/UASB_Manual_Spring2018.md

 |             Height of the Reactor             |       7 feet        |                               Based on the maximum ceiling height of the lab                                |

 <div class="alert alert-block alert-danger">
-The code for the table is very funky - try to make it more organized.
+The code for the table is very funky - try to make it more organized.  --  Markdown makes these funky spaces in the code automatically when I indent to go to the next line.
+I have cleaned it up but they tend to appear again when ever the table is messed with.
+If the screen were wider, each line would appear appropriately formatted on the code side. -- ZC

 I don't understand the "20% of mixed wastewater from Prof. Richardson's estimation"  for the blackwater generation per person.
 20% of what?